Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 </table>

 ### FOTA - Send FOTA message
 This command allows the host to set a firmware update status message for the OTA server after successful monoZ:Jet initialization via MZSTART.
 It is typically used to report the latest host firmware version or the outcome of an OTA update.
-The MZSTARTMSG command can only be executed before MZSTART, and the configured message will be sent as the first payload to the FOTA topic upon connection to the IoT platform.
+The MZSTARTMSG command can only be executed before MZSTART, and the configured message will be sent immediately to the FOTA server upon succesful platform connection.

 <CodeBlock language="javascript" title="Execution command">